 Cook and brown the pork chops until cooked through, about 4 minutes per side.

-If the pork chops seem to be browning too much too quickly, reduce the heat a bit.
+If the pork chops seem to be browning too much or too quickly, reduce the heat a bit.
 The chops should develop a nice golden color, but not burn.

 Resting the pork chops lets their juices redistribute throughout the meat after cooking, and is a very important step for getting the best, juiciest result.